-You can sign up for an HBO subscription through your cable provider, via streaming services or directly at the source with HBO Now.
-However, the monthly cost of $14.99 means watching new episodes of “Westworld” could be a pricey venture.
+You can get an HBO subscription through your cable provider, via video streaming services, or directly at the source.
+However, the monthly cost of $14.99 means watching episodes of “Lovecraft Country” could be a pricey venture.

-Want to know how to get HBO for free instead?
-Then read on to see the places that offer an HBO free trial, free content or HBO as an included perk.
+Want to know how to get HBO for free instead — or HBO Max, specifically?
+Then read on to see the places that offer an HBO free trial, free content, or HBO Max as an included perk.
 Plus, you’ll learn everything you need to know to get started.

-- You’ll likely have to provide a credit card number.
-Cancel before the end of your trial period to avoid being charged.
+- You’ll have to provide a credit card number.
+You’ll need to cancel before the end of your trial period to avoid being charged.

 - HBO free trials are mostly limited to new subscribers.
 However, in certain cases, returning subscribers can take advantage of an offer.
 You can sometimes sidestep the new-subscriber requirement with a new email address, too.

 Now that you’ve got the basics, you’re ready to sign up.

 Sign Up for an HBO Free Trial on Hulu